grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 }
 ```

-In the subchannel, connection scaling will be configured via a parameter
+In the subchannel, connection scaling will be configured via a setting
 called max_connections_per_subchannel.
-That parameter will be set
+That setting will be set
 either via the service config or via a per-endpoint attribute in the LB
 policy tree.
-The approach for plumbing this parameter into the
+The approach for plumbing this setting into the
 subchannel will be different in C-core than in Java and Go; see below
 for details.

-The max_connections_per_subchannel attribute can change with each resolver
+The max_connections_per_subchannel setting for a given subchannel can
-update, regardless of whether it is set via the service config or via an
+change with each resolver update, regardless of whether it is set
-LB policy.
-When this happens, we do not want to throw away the subchannel
+via the service config or via an LB policy.
+When this happens, we
-and create a new one, since that would cause unnecessary connection churn.
+do not want to throw away the subchannel and create a new one, since
-This means that the max_connections_per_subchannel parameter must not
+that would cause unnecessary connection churn.
+This means that the
-be considered part of the subchannel's unique identity that is set only
+max_connections_per_subchannel setting must not be considered part of
-at subchannel creation time; instead, it must be changeable over the life
+the subchannel's unique identity that is set only at subchannel creation
-of a subchannel.
+time; instead, it must be changeable over the life of a subchannel.

-If the max_connections_per_subchannel attribute is unset, the subchannel
+If the max_connections_per_subchannel setting is unset, the subchannel
 will assume a default of 1, which effectively means the same behavior
 as before this gRFC.

 As indicated in the comment above, the channel will enforce a maximum
-limit for the max_connections_per_subchannel attribute.
+limit for the max_connections_per_subchannel setting.
 This limit
 will be 10 by default, but gRPC will provide a channel-level setting to
 allow a client application to raise or lower that limit.
 Whenever the
-max_connections_per_subchannel attribute is larger than the channel's
+max_connections_per_subchannel setting is larger than the channel's
 limit, it will be capped to that limit.
 This capping will be performed
 in the subchannel itself, so that it will apply regardless of where the
-attribute is set.
+setting is set.

 #### C-core